 The COVID-19 pandemic has profoundly shaped communities around the nation.
 Like many others, the City of Cleveland (the "City") has seen substantial impacts on the health of residents, the quality of life in neighborhoods, and the overall functioning of the local economy.
 To help turn the tide on the pandemic, address the negative economic consequences that have resulted, and begin on the path toward a productive, substantial and equitable economic recovery, the City was allocated \$511,721,590 in SLFRF from the American Rescue Plan Act of 2021 (ARPA) of which all the funds have been deposited into the City's accounts.
-This total funding amount is the eighth largest award in the nation and presents a unique opportunity for the City to not only recover from the negative effects of the pandemic, but also emerge a stronger, healthier, and more equitable community.
+This total funding amount presents a unique opportunity for the City to not only recover from the negative effects of the pandemic, but also emerge a stronger, healthier, and more equitable community.

-To this end, the City has developed a comprehensive strategic framework - Mayor Justin M. Bibb's Rescue & Transformation Plan (the "Rescue & Transformation Plan") - for the how to best utilize its SLFRF allocation, attached as Exhibit A. This framework was developed and implemented in the first and second quarters of 2022, and is the successor to the prior administration's RestartCLE Plan, attached as Exhibit B. As the City began its initial reopening and recovery process, the RestartCLE Plan established a framework based on three high-level, overriding principles to support decision-making about program and policy changes, as well as current and future recovery spending.
+To this end, the City has developed a comprehensive strategic framework - Mayor Justin M. Bibb's Rescue & Transformation Plan (the "Rescue & Transformation Plan") - for how to best utilize its SLFRF allocation, attached as Exhibit A .
+This framework was developed in the first and second quarters of 2022 and was put into implementation shortly thereafter.
+This framework is the successor to the prior administration's RestartCLE Plan, attached as Exhibit B. As the City began its initial reopening and recovery process, the RestartCLE Plan established a framework based on three high-level, overriding principles to support decision-making about program and policy changes, as well as current and future recovery spending.
 These principles are to: